Biodiversity Offsetting at Bushey Bank

 The site is regularly surveyed so we can see how much it is improving.
 After just two years of management, it was already showing gains for wildlife, including the presence of a number of nationally scarce invertebrates.

-The most recent vegetation report (2017) indicates that the site is very much moving in the right direction with the majority of desirable species increasing in abundance and the undesirable species either stable or decreasing in abundance.
+The vegetation report in 2017 indicated that the site is very much moving in the right direction with the majority of desirable species increasing in abundance and the undesirable species either stable or decreasing in abundance.
 A strong population of wild liquorice has been recorded, a locally rare and declining plant, along with healthy numbers of the liquorice piercer micro-moth Grapholita pallifrontana, a UK Biodiversity Action Plan species.

 Earth Trust is a pioneering organisation and this project explored how new partnerships can enable growth in business and improve the natural environment.